Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - Yes, with settings adjustments in the `Options` separator, but this setup is unofficial and unsupported.

 - **Updates - Will updating impact my saves?**
-  - Your saves will still work, though updates after starting a save may introduce small bugs.
+  - Unless specified otherwise, your saves will still work, though updates after starting a save may introduce small bugs.